wangyining18/harp/website/content/docs/harpdaal/harpdaal.md

 ## What is Harp-DAAL?

 Harp-DAAL is a new framework that aims to run data analytics algorithms on distributed HPC architectures.
-The framework consists of two layers.
+This framework consists of two layers: a communication layer and a computation layer.
 A communication layer is handled by Harp, a communication library plug-in into Hadoop ecosystem.
 A computation layer is handled by Intel's Data Analytics Acceleration Library (DAAL), which is a library that provides the users of highly optimized building blocks for data analytics and machine learning applications on Intel's architectures.

-Compared to contemporary communication libraries, such as Hadoop and Spark, Harp has the advantages as follows:
+Compared to contemporary communication libraries, such as Hadoop and Spark, Harp has the following advantages:

-* Harp has MPI-like collective communication operations that are highly optimized for big data problems.
+* MPI-like collective communication operations that are highly optimized for big data problems.
-* Harp has efficient and innovative computation models for different machine learning problems.
+* Efficient and innovative computation models for different machine learning problems.

 However, the original Harp framework only supports development of Java applications, which is a common choice within the Hadoop ecosystem.
 The downside of the pure Java implementation is the lack of support for emerging new hardware architectures such as Intel's Xeon Phi.
-By invoking DAAL's native kernels, applications can leverage the huge number of threads on many-core platforms, which is a tremendous advantages for computation-intensive data analytics algorithms.
+By invoking DAAL's native kernels, applications can leverage a huge number of threads on many-core platforms, which is an advantage for computation-intensive data analytics algorithms.
 This is also the tendency of merging HPC and Big Data domain.

 ![Figure 1 Harp-DAAL within HPC-BigData Stack](/img/6-1-2.png)